chainchampion/Employee-Ledger/README.md

-This is commit Add files via upload
+This is commit Delete dashboard.png